 - Be careful not to overcook the noodles!
 As mentioned, you’ll want to follow the package instructions for whichever noodles you choose.
 However, it’s crucial to cook them al dente.
 You want them to be just slightly underdone.
 This will keep the noodles from getting mushy once they’re added to the pan and helps them absorb the sweet teriyaki sauce.

-- Rinse the noodles, as necessary.
-Some noodles, like rice noodles or spaghetti noodles, should be rinsed immediately after cooking.
+- Rinse the noodles if necessary.
+Some noodles, like rice noodles, should be rinsed immediately after cooking.
 This helps remove some of the excess starch and prevents them from clumping together when added to the stir-fry mixture.

 - Remove the pan from the heat immediately.
 As soon as the sauce has thickened, you’ll want to pull your pan from the heat to prevent the veggies and noodles from overcooking.

 - Use prepared ingredients.
-If you really want to minimize prep time, make it in just 15 minutes, using a pre-packaged bag of coleslaw cabbage and carrots, pre-jarred garlic and ginger.
+If you really want to minimize prep time and make it in just 15 minutes, use a pre-packaged bag of coleslaw with shredded cabbage and carrots along with pre-jarred garlic and ginger.
+You won’t be able to tell the difference in this recipe.

 How to Store and Reheat